MicrosoftDocs/customer-insights/ci-docs/journeys/email-without-journey.md

 You can now send an email directly from the email editor with guidance through a straightforward flow, provided your email and journey scenarios are noncomplex.
 From the email editor, select the **Ready to Send** option.
 This directs you to select the **Send** option where you can select a segment, preview its contents, and then send the email.
 The process builds a simple journey in the background to assist you in sending your email.

+ > [!NOTE]
+    If you have Business Unit assigned to the email, the journey created in the background will not pick up the Business Unit.
+The journey created in the background is owned by the user who is created the email.

 ## Use send now

 To begin your email sending process, follow these steps: